 Artists include Billy Benn, Maree Clarke, Bindi Cole, Vicki Couzens, Lee Darroch, Robyne Latham, Sally M Mulda, Yhonnie Scarce, Patsy Smith, Dennis Thorpe, Peter Waples-Crowe and Lisa Waup along with works from community art workshops in Victoria, Papunya and the Kimberley.

-Selected Works from the Cunningham Dax Collection
+Raw Emotion: Contemporary and Historic Works from the Cunningham Dax Collection